-- 1. Remove top screw from cover plate, See Fig. 14, and rotate to expose fuel selection device. - 2.
-For propane gas, press in knob using a flat screw driver with a blade the thickness of a quarter and turn knob clockwise until the knob locks into the LP position, see Fig.16.
+- 1. For propane gas, press in knob using a flat screw driver with a blade the thickness of a quarter and turn knob clockwise until the knob locks into the LP position, see Fig.14.
 Fuel selection device must be locked in the LP position.
-Do not operate heater between locked positions. - Rotate and close cover over fuel selection device and reinstall screw. - 4.
+Do not operate heater between locked positions. - Rotate and close cover over fuel selection device and reinstall screw. - 3.
 Remove hex plug from liquid propane inlet of regulator and install into NG inlet of regulator; use thread sealant to assure there are no leaks.